Spring RestController Usage

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 @PutMapping( value = "/{id}", consumes = MediaType.APPLICATION_JSON_VALUE, produces = MediaType.APPLICATION_JSON_VALUE) public ResponseEntity<Task> update (@PathVariable("id") Long id, @RequestBody Task task) { Optional<Task> existingtaskOptional = repository.findById(id); if (existingtaskOptional.isPresent()) { Task existingtask = existingtaskOptional.get(); existingtask.setDescription(task.getDescription()); existingtask.setDone(task.isDone()); return new ResponseEntity <>(repository.save(existingtask), HttpStatus.OK); } else { return new ResponseEntity <>(HttpStatus.NOT_FOUND); } }

-Return a ResponseEntity You can create a ResponseEntity using new
+Return a ResponseEntity You can create a ResponseEntity using new and return it.

 1 2 3 4 5 6 7 8 9 @PostMapping public ResponseEntity<Task> create (@RequestBody Task task) { try { Task savedtask = repository.save(task); return new ResponseEntity <>(savedtask, HttpStatus.CREATED); } catch (Exception e) { return new ResponseEntity <>(null , HttpStatus.INTERNAL_SERVER_ERROR); } }